 One of only 5 Fluff Brown Can-Am’s made, the bike was purchased about a year ago.
 But looks are deceptive.
 After purchase I discovered a number of very odd ideas about how a bike should be bolted together, including a motly collection of imperial and metric bolts!
 The previous rebuilder seemed to follow the adage of don’t repair, just spray some paint over it!
-Currently disassembled and being rebuilt in the spare bedroom.
-I hope to have it together for showing at the Telford 2013 Classic Off-Road show.
+Currently being rebuilt and will be ready this spring.

 1977 250cc Qualifier